 Mansfield Summit plays host to Arlington Seguin on Sept.
 15. Led by head coach Channon Hall, Summit reached the 5A I state semifinal round in 2020 and 2021.
 Seguin’s lineup includes cornerback Jamel Johnson, who verbally committed to the Texas Longhorns in November.

-The CW33 crew returns to historic Farrington Field on Sept.
+The CW33 crew heads to Scarborough-Handley Field on Sept.
 29 when Dunbar clashes with Western Hills in a Fort Worth ISD affair.
-The stadium opened in 1939 and was added to the National Register of Historic Places last year, ahead of the station’s first broadcast at the venue.
-The Wildcats and Cougars both earned playoff spots out of District 6-4A I in 2021.
+The Wildcats and Cougars both earned playoff spots out of District 6-4A I in 2021, and Dave Campbell’s Texas Football predicts that both will reach the postseason again in 2022.
+(This has been changed due to a game being moved).

 Two Garland ISD teams coming off standout campaigns battle on Oct.
 6. Naaman Forest reached the postseason for the sixth consecutive year, while the Garland Owls went undefeated in district play to earn their playoff spot.